Axionic defects in the CMB: birefringence and gravitational waves: Isotropic birefringence

-The coefficient $c_\gamma$ is bounded by the anisotropic birefringent effect that string loops have on the CMB \cite{Agrawal:2019lkr,Jain:2021shf,Jain:2022jrp}.
-For a network with $\xi$ Hubble-size string loops per Hubble patch, the axion-photon coupling is constrained to be $c_\gamma \lesssim 3.8/\sqrt{\xi} $ \cite{Jain:2022jrp}.
-Therefore, a nearby string loop could explain the isotropic birefringent signal at the $2\sigma$ level if it encloses an angle of at least $2.5$ steradians, around $1/5$ of the whole sky.
-However, in \cite{Jain:2022jrp} the authors found that when accounting for the cumulative effect of loops at higher and higher redshifts, the typical size of the isotropic signal was not enough to explain the value recently observed (without spoiling the constraints on the anisotropic signal).
+In \cite{Jain:2022jrp} the authors found that when accounting for the cumulative effect of loops at higher and higher redshifts, the typical size of the isotropic signal was not enough to explain the value recently observed (without spoiling the constraints on the anisotropic signal).
 It would be interesting to see if the inclusion of closer structures (lower redshifts) in the analysis could change the conclusions or if the cancellation of the loop effect from larger redshifts could be reduced when allowing for a distribution of loop sizes (the authors assumed a fixed comoving loop size at all redshifts).

 Yet, just an order two increase in the variance of the isotropic signal from string loops found in \cite{Jain:2022jrp} would be enough to avoid the no-go conclusion.
 Therefore, it is important to understand the role played by the remaining contributions, the gradients, to isotropic birefringence.
 We identify two kinds of gradients depending on whether the network has DWs or not.
 In the case with DWs, our local universe could, for example, be enclosed by a wall that is attached to a string loop (as in Fig. 3 of \cite{Jain:2022jrp}).
 Photons that come from the outside of the domain wall, coherently feel an axion field excursion proportional to $2\pi/N$, because they had to cross a few walls, whereas those that come from the direction of the string loop feel instead an excursion of $-2\pi+2\pi/N$.
 Assuming that the string loop encloses a much smaller angle in the sky than that of the enclosed DW then the typical size of the signal would be